-As described in the accompanying schedule of findings and questions costs, the Administration did not comply with requirements regarding CFDA 93.778 Medical Assistance Program as described in findings number 2020-001 and 2020-002 for Special Test and Provisions and 2020-003 for Reporting requirement.
-Compliance with such requirements is necessary, in our opinion, for the Administration to comply with requirements applicable to that program.
+As described in the accompanying schedule of findings and questions costs, the Administration did not comply with requirements regarding Assistance Listing 93.778 Medical Assistance Program as described in finding number 2020-001 for Special Test and Provisions.
+Compliance with such requirement is necessary, in our opinion, for the Administration to comply with requirements applicable to that program.